anayak314/governance-orchestrator/HUMAN_START_HERE.md

 ## Where Humans Should Act
 - Use chat or `todo-inbox.md` to submit tasks and decisions.
 - Do not edit AI-managed files: `todo.md`, `backlog.md`, `completed.md`, `handover.md`, `CHANGELOG.md`.
+- Use `docs/humans/glossary.md` when a term is unfamiliar; use `docs/humans/concepts-map.md` to jump to authoritative docs.

 ## README governance
 Humans author `README_SPEC.yaml` when defining new projects; agents may draft it only when directed and must keep humans in the loop.